alistairboyce11/alistairboyce11.github.io/_pages/about.md

 ---
 <br/><img src='/images/cali_sunset.jpeg'>

 Welcome!
 I am a global seismologist interested in a range of questions concerning active and ancient mantle processes.
-In September 2021, I joined the Laboratoire de Géologie de Lyon : Terre, Planète, Environnement, Université Claude Bernard, Lyon1 to work with Thomas Bodin on the impact of parameterisation on seismic tomography using Bayesian methods.
-Please check out my recent poster [here](/files/AGU22_Poster_AB_V2.pdf) from the __American Geophysical Union, Fall Meeting 2022__.
-Here we investigate the absence of negative radial anisotropy below cratons and resulting implications for their formation.
+In September 2021, I joined the LGL-TPE, Université Claude Bernard, Lyon1 as a postdoc to work on Bayesian surface wave inversion to better understand craton evolution.
+Check out our work published in __Geophysical Research Letters__ in February 2024 [here](/files/Boyce_2024_GRL_paper.pdf).
+I am now working on expanding global tomographic datasets using a novel time window selection method available on [Github](https://github.com/alistairboyce11/MTWSPy).

 Previously I was a Postdoctoral Research Associate working with Sanne Cottaar at the University of Cambridge.
 There I focused on improving our understanding of the mantle structure and dynamics beneath Africa using passive seismic imaging of both large-scale velocity structure and sharp discontinuities.